protocolbuffers/protocolbuffers.github.io/content/reference/php/php-generated.md

 ## Packages {#package}

-The package name defined in the `.proto` file is used to generate a module structure for the generated PHP classes.
+The package name defined in the `.proto` file is used by default to generate a module structure for the generated PHP classes.
 Given a file like:

 ```proto
 package foo.bar;